eustacheAki/CRUD-app/README.md

 # CRUD-app
-This is the application for creating, adding, updating, and deleting
+This is the backend application for creating, adding, updating, and deleting these endpoints I developed using nodeJs,express framework